The following farming practices have consequences or effects on the soil;

 - FERTILIZER APPLICATION

-This involves the application of certain chemical substance to the soil to increase its fertility
+This involves the application of a certain chemical substance to the soil to increase its fertility

 MERITS

-- It supplements nutrients content of the soil
+- It supplements nutrient content of the soil

 - It enhances the productive capacity of the soil

-- It increases the population of microorganism in the soil
+- It increases the population of microorganisms in the soil

 - It stimulates vegetation growth